This email boot camp will help you to increase the ROI of your email operations with 15 proven tactics for boosting email deliverability.

-Sender Policy Framework, or SPF, is a technical standard that helps protect email senders and recipients from spam, spoofing, and phishing.
-It is a form of email authentication.
+The Sender Policy Framework (SPF), is a technical standard and email authentication technique that helps protect email senders and recipients from spam, spoofing, and phishing.

-Specifically, it defines a way to validate that an email message was sent from an authorized mail server, in order to detect forgery and to prevent spam.
+Specifically, it defines a way to validate an email message was sent from an authorized mail server in order to detect forgery and to prevent spam.
 It was designed to supplement SMTP, the basic protocol used to send email, because SMTP does not itself include any authentication mechanisms.

 How does SPF work?

 SPF establishes a method for receiving mail servers to verify that incoming email from a domain was sent from a host authorized by that domain’s administrators.
 It piggybacks on the well-established Domain Name System (DNS).
 In general terms, the process works like this:

 - A domain administrator publishes the policy defining mail servers that are authorized to send email from that domain.
 This policy is called an SPF record, and it is listed as part of the domain’s overall DNS records.

 - When an inbound mail server receives an incoming email, it looks up the rules for the bounce (Return-Path) domain in DNS.
 The inbound server then compares the IP address of the mail sender with the authorized IP addresses defined in the SPF record.

 - The receiving mail server then uses the rules specified in the sending domain’s SPF record to decide whether to accept, reject, or otherwise flag the email message.